B2B lead generation: definition and stakes

 How do you qualify a B2B lead?

-Use a scoring system based on two axes: profile (company size, industry, contact role) and behavior (intent signals, interactions with your content).
-Leads with a recent signal and a strong profile should be prioritized.
+Use a scoring system built on two axes: profile (company size, industry, contact role) and behavior (intent signals, interactions with your content).
+Leads with a recent signal and a strong profile match should come first.

 What is the difference between a lead and a prospect?

 A lead is a contact who has shown initial interest.
-A prospect is a qualified lead who has been verified as matching your ICP (Ideal Customer Profile) and has an identified need.
+A prospect is a qualified lead who’s been verified as matching your ICP and has an identified need.

 How many leads does it take to win a client?